nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 ### 2.2.
 3D Variables - Surface Reflectance

-Typically, you'd be able to repeat the process we completed for the VIs above for most 3D data, and if you tried it with PACE surface reflectances, it would work.
-However, in addition to reprojecting PACE data, another goal of this tutorial is to export the data into GeoTIFF format for use in a GIS software.
+Typically, you'd be able to repeat the process we completed for the VIs above for most 3D data, and if you tried it with PACE OCI surface reflectances, it would work.
+However, in addition to reprojecting PACE OCI data, another goal of this tutorial is to export the data into GeoTIFF format for use in a GIS software.
 Many of these programs, and specifically the popular [QGIS](https://qgis.org/) software, require that data dimensions are ordered (Z, Y, X), where Y and X are positional coordinates like latitude and longitude and Z is a third dimension, like wavelength.

-Recalling from above, the surface reflectance variable `rhos` has dimensions (rows, columns, wavelengths) - in other words, (Y, X, Z).
-Without resolving this issue, trying to load PACE surface reflectance data in QGIS will result in what looks like nonsensical lines and squares instead of a rich reflectance data cube.
+Recalling from above, the surface reflectance variable `rhos` has 3 dimensions (rows, columns, wavelengths) - in other words, (Y, X, Z).
+Without resolving this issue, trying to load PACE OCI surface reflectance data in QGIS will result in what looks like nonsensical lines and squares instead of a rich reflectance data cube.

-To put PACE reflectances in the correct dimensional order, all we have to do is transpose the data so that the wavelength dimension, `wavelength_3d`, is first.
+To put PACE OCI reflectances in the correct dimensional order, all we have to do is transpose the data so that the wavelength dimension, `wavelength_3d`, is first.

 Before this, we include code that assigns the wavelength_3d variable as a coordinate, so that each band can be selected by its center wavelength rather than its 0-121 numerical index ordering.